 - 2011

-In 1934, the Cardinals, led by Dizzy Dean, would defeat the Tigers to win the Cards’ third title.
-The team’s next title would come in 1942, thanks to a core that included Enos Slaughter and Stan “The Man” Musial.
+Their first in that span would come in 1942, thanks to a core that included Mort Cooper, Enos Slaughter, and Stan “The Man” Musial.
 St. Louis would beat the Yankees in five games to win the Cardinals’ fourth title.
-The Cardinals would win again in 1944 and 1946, beating the St. Louis Browns and Boston Red Sox, respectively.

-St. Louis would not win a title in the 1950s, but would in the 60s.
-St. Louis would beat the Yankees again in 1964, and take down the Carl Yastrzemski-led Red Sox in 1967.
+St. Louis would not win a title in the 1950s but would in the 60s.
+St. Louis’ resurgance in the 1960s was led by Ken Boyer and ace Bob Gibson.

 In 1982, St. Louis would win its ninth title, defeating the Brewers in seven games.
-After that title. the Cardinals would go 24 years without a championship.
-That changed in 2006, a year that saw the Cardinals clinch the NL Central after a 83-win season.
-St. Louis would defeat the Tigers in five games.
+After that title. the Cardinals would go 24 years without a championship, despite the Cardinals winning the pennant in 1985 and 1987.
+St. Louis lost to the Royals and Twins in those years, respectively.